Honorable Four Price, Chair, House Committee on Public Health

 No significant fiscal implication to the State is anticipated.

-The bill would take effect on September 1, 2017.
-Based on the LBB's analysis of the Department of Public Safety, the Office of Court Administration, and the Health and Human Services Commission, duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.
+Based on information provided by TMB, BON, TSBP, the Texas Department of Insurance, and the Health and Human Services Commission, it is assumed that the duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.

 Local Government Impact